Agoric/documentation/main/getting-started/deploying.md

 has two primary uses:

 * Deploy smart contract source code onto the blockchain
-* Deploy and setup an application program to a local server running an Agoric api process
+* Deploy and setup an application program to a local server running an Agoric process

 Use the `agoric deploy` command to run your Dapp's `contract/deploy.js` and `api/deploy.js` scripts.
 You can use the deploy scripts created when you copied an existing